LuoRenqiang/Renqiang-Luo.github.io/_pages/about.md

 <span class='anchor' id='-experiences'></span>

 # News
+- 06/2025: Awarded the Outstanding Reviewer at KDD'25.
 - 04/2025: Serve as PC member of ECAI'25.
 - 03/2025: One paper entitled: <strong>Multi-type Social Patterns-based Graph Learning</strong> accepted by Neurocomputing.
 - 02/2025: Serve as reviewer of KDD'25.